 Why do we Celebrate Saint Patrick’s Day?

 St. Patrick’s Feast Day became an official celebration in the 17th century.
-The celebration is observed by the Catholic Church, Anglican Communion Church, Eastern Orthodox Church, and the Lutheran Church.
+The Catholic Church, Anglican Communion Church, Eastern Orthodox Church, and the Lutheran Church observe the celebration.

 A shamrock is a plant whose leaves are divided into three leaflets.
-According to the Guinness Book of World Records, the most leaves found on a shamrock was 56.
+According to the Guinness Book of World Records, the largest number of leaves found on a shamrock was 56.
 It was discovered by Shigeo Obara of Japan.

 The shamrock became a symbol for St. Patrick’s Day because it is believed that St. Patrick used the shamrock to explain the Holy Trinity.